-Community Service and Pro Bono: Thor is a member of the boards of directors of the Nashville Pro Bono Program (Chair), the Tennessee Volunteer Lawyers for the Arts, the Arts and Business Council of Greater Nashville and the FiftyForward (formerly Senior Citizens, Inc.) Endowment, and devotes considerable time each year to pro bono matters for indigent clients.
+Community Service and Pro Bono: Thor has been a member of the boards of directors of the Nashville Pro Bono Program (Immediate Past Chair), the Tennessee Volunteer Lawyers for the Arts, the Arts and Business Council of Greater Nashville and the FiftyForward (formerly Senior Citizens, Inc.) Endowment, and devotes considerable time each year to pro bono matters for indigent clients.
 He has also served on the Board of Trustees of and as Counsel for Senior Citizens, Inc. and on the Vestry of Christ Church Cathedral.
 He volunteers for a variety of religious and community organizations in the Nashville area.

 Thor recently represented a client who was found ineligible for TennCare (Tennessee's Medicaid Program) and was successful in keeping this client's 24/7 skilled nursing care in place at his home until his death.
 Thor also prepared and filed in the Tennessee Court of Appeals an amicus curiae brief for a group of prominent Fisk University alumni opposed to the University's plans to sell its collection of art donated by Georgia O'Keefe against the stated intent of Ms. O'Keefe.

 Firm: Thor previously served as the chair of the Litigation Section and as the pro bono member for Boult Cummings Conners & Berry PLC, vice chair of the Litigation Practice Group and chair of the Intellectual Property Litigation Team for Bradley.
 He presently serves as chair of the Technology Committee for Bradley.